abdicodes/bicycles-app/README.md

 ## Single Station view

-Once a user clicks on any given station it displays all required and additional tasks
+Once a user clicks on any given station from _Stations list view_ it navigates to a single station view and displays all required and additional tasks.

 Filtering by month, and an Openstreet map showing the location.